Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Sewing and propagation of partial conformal blocks

 Moreover, we have $\wr\upphi\in\scr T_{\wr{\fk X},a_1,\dots,a_M}^*(\Vbb\otimes\Wbb)$. \end{thm}

 For each $u\otimes w\in \scr V_{\fk X,a_1,\dots,a_M}\otimes_{\mc O_{\mc C}}\pi^*\scr W_{\fk X}(\Wbb)\big|_{\mc C-\SX}$, we shall also write

-This theorem can be proved in a similar way as that of \cite[Thm.
+This theorem can be proved in a similar way to that of \cite[Thm.
 7.1]{Gui-propagation}, except that one should pay special attention to the outgoing sections $\DX$.
-We include a proof below for the readers convenience.
+We include a proof below for the reader's convenience.

 \begin{proof} Step 1.
 We show that if $V,U_\blt$ are chosen and a morphism $\upphi|_V:\scr W_{\fk X}(\Wbb)|_V\rightarrow \mc O_V$ satisfies \eqref{eq82} (for all $v$ and $w$) for a set of local coordinates $\eta_\blt$, then it satisfies \eqref{eq82} for any other one $\eta_\blt'$ at $\sgm_\blt(V)$.
 Indeed, \eqref{eq82} is equivalent to that for each $\nu\in H^0(U_j^\circ,\scr V_{\fk X}\otimes\omega_{\mc C/\mc B}(\blt\SX))$